ddemosi/news-explorer-frontend/README.md

 Draft 2!

 * Miscellaneous markup fixes, including navigation bar spacing, mobile menu changes, etc
 * Forgot to add preloader.
-Preloader can now be viewed by clicking the "Search" button.
+Preloader and Nothing Found blocks can now be viewed by clicking the "Search" button.
 There is currently a 3 second timeout trigger.
 * Fixed popup opening/closing issues when using the navbar.
 * Inputs now highlight when in focus.
 * Fixed button interactive styles.